MetOffice/dagrunner/README.md

 ### Execute our graph with our chosen scheduler

+For the execution of our graph, we will make use of the built-in generic `ExecuteGraph` class.
+This class accepts graphs taking the form of a python dot module path to a networkx, a `networkx.DiGraph` object or a tuple containing `(edges, nodes)`.
+In our simple example here, we will pass our edges and nodes above so that `ExecuteGraph` can construct our networkx graph for us.

 Here we provide our edges and settings (nodes) and choose the 'single-threaded' scheduler.

-We could have constructed the `networkx.DiGraph` ourselves and passed this instead (in fact that would be preferable).
-Alternatively, as with the 'plugins', we could also have provided a python dot module path to our networkx graph or to a callable that returns it.
 ```python
 from dagrunner.execute_graph import ExecuteGraph
 graph = ExecuteGraph((EDGES, SETTINGS), num_workers=None, scheduler="single-threaded", verbose=True)